mvs-org/new-frontiers/Readme_upgrades.md

 Using this https://github.com/mvs-org/metaverse-vm-scraper we will be able to simultneously read from hyperspace and inject transactions from each block.
 This application will fetch all transactions in a block and send them to new-frontiers.

 ###### Transaction order
 Because of the Genefinance algorithm, the order of transactions matter.
-The sequential iteration over the transacations of each block.
+The sequential iteration over the transactions of each block will ensure this.

 ###### Pre-run to determine prefunds
 Certain accounts will need to be prefunded in order for this mechanism to work.
 By replaying the hyperpace chain without commiting to new-frontiers these accounts can be identified and bootstrapped with the new-frontires chainspec.

 ###### Manage previous attack
 Funds that were taken on hyperspace must also be nulled on new-frontiers.